 You might think that now, but no-one knows what the future holds, and you might change your mind.
 Even if you don’t want to stop working, having a pot of savings you can draw on when you are older gives you more flexibility in how you live your life and means you can keep doing the things you enjoy doing now.

 Also, there are lots of ways to access your pension savings once you are 55.
 But no savings means less choice later.

 I’ll get a pension from the government – why should I have to pay twice?

-The full State Pension for people reaching State Pension age during 2019/20 is £168.60 per week.
+The maximum value of the new State Pension for people reaching State Pension age during 2020-21 is £175.20 per week.
 Could you live on that?

 State Pension age is increasing, and many people won’t get access to their State Pension until they are 67 or 68 or even older.
 You can access the money in your pensions savings from age 55.

 Even if you are lucky enough to be able to buy your home and pay off your mortgage before you want to stop working, you are still going to need somewhere to live.
 Downsizing can work for some people and can release some cash – but enough to provide you with an income for the rest of your life?
 Very unlikely.